Vanille-N/fling/README.md

 Instead it returns an object that "knows" how to solve it, whenever needed.

 Each call to `step` will advance the computation by one move (`apply_move` if new moves are available or `undo_move` if a dead-end was reached).
 This allows showing progress of the computation: the game board is updated and drawn after each attempt at a move.
 Speed may be adjusted so that the user can see the attempts being made.
-The user may also see the number of explored paths in real time in the text section.
+The user also has access to the number of explored paths in real time in the text section.

 One notable advantage is the possibility of implementing an "abort solution search on keypress" functionality, that would be virtually impossible to implement cleanly were `solve` blocking all computation until a solution was found.